Skip to content

 In order to receive the co-op designation, students must satisfy the following requirements:

 During the semester before the term of graduation, students should follow the procedures of their academic unit regarding their degree petition.
 Co-ops should check online to be sure the degree includes the co-op designation.
-If the co-op designation is missing, co-ops should contact the Center for Career Discovery and Development for assistance.
+If the co-op designation is missing, co-ops should contact the Career Center.